XiandaGuo/GREW-Benchmark/README.md

 This repository contains the code for our ICCV 2021 paper `Gait Recognition in the Wild: A Benchmark`

-GREW-BENCHMARK project is mainly maintained By Xianda Guo and Zheng Zhu.

-For all main contributors, please check [contributing](#contributing).

 ## Dataset
 Download [GREW](https://www.grew-benchmark.org/download.html) datasets.